Skip to main content

 Server function + stream

-If your block can stream a message (like OpenAI), you can implement a stream object to handle it.
+If your block can stream a message (like OpenAI), you need to define getStreamVariableId in the action and implement a stream handler.
+In the action definition (actions/createChatCompletion.ts):

 export const createChatCompletion = createAction({